microchip-pic-avr-examples/pic18f47q10-dac-waveform-generation/README.md

 **Figure 16: Generated Square Wave on Oscilloscope screen**

-* 	Press on board button (SW0) to change the generated signal and observe the Saw tooth wave on the Oscilloscope screen.
+* 	Press on board button (SW0) to change the generated signal and observe the Sawtooth wave on the Oscilloscope screen.

 ![Generated_sawtooth_wave_on_oscilloscope](images/Generated_sawtooth_wave_on_oscilloscope.png)